 1 When did the Age of the Dinosaurs begin?
-2 What conditions does Kearney generally work in when he's looking for dinosaur remains?
-Give two details.
+[1] 2 What conditions does Kearney generally work in when he's looking for dinosaur rema Give two details. ins?
 3 How many new species of dinosaur are now discovered each year?
-[2] 4 What does Kearney like most about the Jurassic Park films?
-[1] [1] 5 Which two areas of research will Kearney soon start working on?
+[1] 4 What does Kearney like most about the Jurassic Park films?
+5 Which two areas of research will Kearney soon start working on?
 Give two details.
 6 What advice does Kearney give to students who want to become dinosaur experts?
-[2] What was the writer arms is a late find and about discount hands O [1] 7 What was the writer surprised to find out about dinosaur books? l Total: 9]
+[1] 7 What was the writer surprised to find out about dinosaur books?
+[1] 8 What facts did people use to believe about dinosaurs that scientists now know are wr Give four details.
+[4] [Total: 13]